 Salado architecture, pottery, textiles, and other artifacts exemplify beautiful, complex craftsmanship, influenced by the continuous movement of people and ideas.
 Such artifacts demonstrate the importance of cultural identity and aesthetic expression in the past, both of which remain integral to society today.

-For nearly 10 millennia, the Tonto Basin has provided, and continuous to provide, a home to many diverse people.
+For nearly 10 millennia, the Tonto Basin has provided, and continues to provide, a home to many diverse people.
 Archaeological evidence suggests that Ancient peoples traveled extensively throughout this and aurrounding areas.
 Several American Indian tribes such as White Mountain, Chiricauhua, and Tonto Apaches, Yavapais, Pima-Maricopas and more call this area home today.
 Many of these tribes feel strong spiritual ties to the cliff dwellings, deeming them to be an ancestral home.
 Learn more about these people, places, and stories.

 History & Culture